sirCamp/AGI-Samantha/README.md

+## NB: this is an improved version of BRlkl/AGI-Samantha project.

 ## Samantha from the movie Her is here:

 An autonomous agent for conversations capable of freely thinking and speaking, continuously.
 Creating an unparalleled sense of realism and dynamicity.